 AFTER Photo: I always pray for creative inspiration and the wonderful independent teams assembled to build these renovations.
 After completion, this home (literally) sold for $2 million dollars more than the owners had originally purchased it for.

-Spanish house Ideas: Before and After Photos
+Split-level Spanish home Renovation: Before and After Photos

 See how a basic entry level home with an asphalt roof was modified into a beautiful Santa Barbara Spanish home.
 Scroll to learn how this Before and After transformation took place.